demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

   // TODO
 }
 ```
-> The `...` notation is just a convention that we are using here to avoid repeating the parameters and it is not part of the fsharp language syntax
+> The `...` notation is just a convention that we are using here to avoid repeating the parameters, and it is not part of the fsharp language syntax

 The next step is calling the `createUser` function with the `createUserReq`